The worrying trend of landlords banning tenants from working from home

 The Office of National Statistics found that the average monthly rent in the UK increased by nine per cent from 2023 to 2024.

-“I think it’s insurance reasons, as Landlords get asked if the property is used for business purposes,” speculated a second.
-“I’m sure that’s what Landlords are referring to.” [sic]
+“I think it’s insurance reasons, as landlords get asked if the property is used for business purposes,” speculated a second.
+“I’m sure that’s what landlords are referring to.”

-An investigation by The Independent found that such ads were far from uncommon on rental websites like Spareroom and were particularly prevalent among live-in landlords.
+An investigation by The Independent found that such ads were far from uncommon on rental websites such as Spareroom, and were particularly prevalent among live-in landlords.

 “We are looking for a female professional who is neat and tidy and not WFH,” specifies one Spareroom ad for a double bedroom costing £800 a month.

-Another bedroom that costs £800 a month specifies “no WFH” on either a full or part-time basis, adding that the prospective tenant “ideally” won’t use the kitchen much.
+Another bedroom that costs £800 a month is advertised with the specification “no WFH” on either a full- or part-time basis, adding that the prospective tenant “ideally” won’t use the kitchen much.

 “If you snore please don’t apply,” it adds, stressing that the ideal tenant should “love their own space”.